A TWENTY YEAR OVERVIEW OF THE HISTORY OF NORTH IDAHO QUILTERS

 The General Meeting has been held at four locations: Kootenai County Extension Building until Jan.
 1996.
 Then the meeting was moved to Christ the King Lutheran Church on Penn.
 Ave in CDA; in Nov.
 2000 it was moved to Lake City Senior Center on Lakewood Dr, CDA.
 This seemed to be working well until May 2007 when we arrived at the center only to find they had also scheduled Bingo!
 With the help of one of our members that meeting was moved to Lake City High School.
 This prompted the board to look for a new meeting location and in Jan.
 2008 we moved to our current location.
 Only 2 meetings have been cancelled, both due to weather.

 Activity Day was originally designed to move from one community to another to involve others and to be held on Sat. so our working members could attend.
 The first Activity Day was held Oct.
 28, 1995 at the Bayview Community Center with 30 in attendance.
 In 1998 the Vice President position was created and put in charge of Activity Day.
 Our first Activity Day at Friends Church in Hayden was in Dec.
-1998 and has been held there since.
-Changing locations stopped but the Sat. meeting has remained.
+1998 and Activity Day was moved to American Legion Post 143, in Post Falls in 2016.
 The fellowship and potluck have always made this a popular activity.

 The NIQ library checked out its first books at the March 1996 meeting.
 Once membership reached 100 members we applied to That Patchwork Place Pub.
 Co. to receive 1 free book a month for a year.
 Other books have been acquired through donations from members and some speakers or purchased by the guild.
 Our first quilt retreat was held at Lutherhaven in Sept.
 1996.
 The retreats were held both spring and fall and were well attended until 2003.
 Interest waned and they were done away with until 2011.
 Since then we have held a retreat each fall.